 Virtual Care Today: DrChrono & Beyond

 Daily confirmed COVID-19 cases have plummeted from their peak between November 2020 to February 2021.
-As of April 26, 29 percent of the US population is fully vaccinated, and that number is projected to reach 85 percent by August.
-In the United States, optimism about the pandemic petering out is beginning to require much less caution.
+As of April 26, 29 percent of the US population is fully vaccinated.
+In the United States, optimism about the pandemic petering out is beginning to require a little less caution.

 Even as the country continues down the path to normalcy, elements of pandemic life appear to have carved out a more permanent role.
 Telehealth is one of those features that has maintained a place in many practitioners’ healthcare repertoires.
 One might have expected telehealth usage to follow a similar curve to COVID cases, however, according to DrChrono data, video visit volume nearly doubled between February 2021 and April 2021.
 Visits conducted in April 2021 more than quadrupled the number of visits conducted in July 2020.